 an innovative idea and a severe teacher shortage across the state of California.
 With funds provided by the California Legislature, a system-wide vision, and a team of dedicated teacher educators, CalStateTEACH, online site-based program was launched in 1999.
 Since 2001, the program has credentialed 6,143 multiple subject teachers.

 CalStateTEACH is the CSU’s system-wide online Multiple Subject Program and one of 23 California Commission on Teacher Credentialing approved teacher preparation programs in the CSU System.
 The curriculum is delivered online and candidates are placed in classrooms with site mentors in all three terms of the program.
 Candidates are assigned in cohorts with CalStateTEACH faculty.
 The program is divided into three terms, each containing 15 semester units of coursework and clinical experience.
 The program offers three pathways to the credential: Student Teaching Option, Intern Teacher Option and Employed Private Teacher Option.
+Find out about the Intern Early Completion Option (ECO).
+The CalStateTEACH Intern Early Completion Program Application (ECO).

 The program is designed for participants who have a Multiple Subject, Single Subjects or Educational Specialist Preliminary Credential and wish to clear their teaching credential but do not otherwise have access to a district/county office or university Induction Program.
 Based on current CalStateTEACH Preliminary Credential enrollment, it is expected that Induction participants will live in rural areas where it takes a long time to travel to a traditional program or in urban areas where traffic and parking add too much time to their commute to an LEA or university campus.